 These easy day trips can be done as Lisbon tours, some of them combining multiple towns into a day trip for those of you looking to optimize your time in Lisbon and others can be reached and explored at your own leisurely pace by public transit or trains from the city centre.

-Be ready to add an extra day or two to your trip, you’re going to want to check out these Lisbon day trips for sure.
+Be ready to add an extra day or two to your trip, you’re going to want to add a Lisbon day trip to your itinerary!

 Another popular and one of the best day trips from Lisbon is to the resort town of Cascais.
 It’s an easy escape to sandy beaches and coastal shores from the city centre.
 Cascais is a popular spot in the summer so you surely won’t be alone on the beach.
 Stay for an evening though and you’ll be able to wander through the winding laneways for boutique shopping, seafood restaurants and lively nightlife.
 Cascais is often combined with tours to Sintra.